rnl-dei/labs-bootstrap/README.md

  * profile.sh - Various alias and functions to improve the initramfs shell experience.
  * dhcp_script.sh - Called by busybox's udhcpc to set up the network settings.
  * completeScript.sh - Called by transmission when a torrents finishes.
+ * shutdown.sh - Installed as `shutdown` in PATH.
+To be called to do a clean shutdown.

  ### helpers directory